The secret is out…and skinny tires are in! Whether you ride for fun or like to push the pace for training, Moab has some

 Wear a helmet

-Most trails are very rocky.
+Road conditions are variable.
 Even the best riders can get tired and make mistakes.
-Helmets can prevent or reduce the severity
+Helmets can prevent or reduce the severity of head injuries.

 Carry lots of water and high-energy food.